Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ## 6. Install SAP HANA Client in the dev space

-SAP Development Tools https://tools.hana.ondemand.com/#hanatools give you access to the SAP HANA Client, which developers can use to connect client applications to SAP HANA databases.
+SAP Development Tools https://tools.hana.ondemand.com/#hanatools give you access to the [SAP HANA Client](https://help.sap.com/docs/SAP_HANA_CLIENT), which developers can use to connect client applications to SAP HANA databases.
+SAP HANA Clients comes with some additional tools like [`hdbsql`](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/c22c67c3bb571014afebeb4a76c3d95d.html?version=2.20&locale=en-US) as the a command-line tool or [`hdbuserstore`](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/708e5fe0e44a4764a1b6b5ea549b88f4.html?version=2.20&locale=en-US) to store user credentials securely on a client side.

-You need to agree to the SAP developer license https://tools.hana.ondemand.com/developer-license-3_2.txt to use these tools.
+You need to agree to the SAP developer license https://tools.hana.ondemand.com/developer-license-3_2.txt to use these SAP HANA Client available on SAP Development Tools.

 Download the SAP HANA Client installer to your Dev Space in BAS using the following commands in the terminal.